 - Accidental death/dismemberment up to $300,000

 This is just a snapshot of the standard secondary car rental coverage; several terms and conditions apply.
-You will need to access the actual guide to benefits or call the benefits administrator for complete information.
+You should access the official guide to benefits or call your benefits administrator for specific information.

 Premium Car Rental Protection Coverage